jborza/jborza.github.io/_posts/2021-04-02-emuriscv-2021-refresh.md

 date:   2021-04-02 20:00:00 +0200
 categories: emulation
 tags: [emuriscv, riscv, linux]
+title: "Revisiting RISC-V emulator in 2021"
 ---

 # emuriscv 2021 RISC-V and Linux refresh

-I've been trying to get back to RISC-V emulator development `emuriscv`, as I'm still intrigued by the idea of booting Linux on my own CPU emulator.
+I've been trying to get back to RISC-V emulator project `emuriscv` - , as I'm still intrigued by the idea of booting Linux on my own CPU emulator.

 After cloning a couple of Git repositories on my new laptop I set out to find whether it still builds and where does the boot process fail this time.